Book cover

 6.6 Facade

-Context: Suppose we’ve implemented an interpreter for a language ABC.
-This interpreter enables the execution of ABC programs within a host language, specifically Java in our case.
+Context: Suppose we’ve implemented an interpreter for a language called ABC.
+This interpreter enables the execution of ABC programs within a host language, Java in our case.
 To make the example more concrete, let’s assume that ABC is a query language, similar to SQL.
 The execution of ABC programs from Java code involves the following steps:

 Scanner s = new Scanner("prog1.abc");